UniversalDependencies/docs/_hy/feat/Aspect.md

 ### <a name="Prog">`Prog`</a>: progressive aspect

 Action is in progress with respect to current or a reference time.
-The processual participle indicate progressive aspect.
+The converb indicate progressive aspect.

 #### Examples